 - Better options exist for ecommerce sites

 - Security is a concern

-Website builders such as Wix, Weebly, and Squarespace create website code for you.
-You need not know anything about website development to use a website builder, as all you do is drag and drop the elements you want onto the page.
+Website builders such as Wix (opens in new tab), Weebly (opens in new tab), and Squarespace (opens in new tab) create website code for you.
+You need not know anything about website development to use a website builder, as all you do is drag and drop (opens in new tab) the elements you want onto the page.